At some point, anyone working with a website is bound to ask one big question: What keywords do I rank for?

-Once you’re good to go, start analyzing your keyword ranking data.
-But note that several weeks need to go by for you to have enough data to work with, so make sure to have it all in place ASAP.
+Note: Several weeks need to go by at the very least for you to have enough data from Google to work with, so make sure to have it all in place as soon as possible.

 Keyword data in Google Search Console

+Go to Performance → Queries.
 Here you’ll find the powerful “Performance” report that shows all the different keywords your site ranks for in Google, along with data on clicks, impressions, average CTR and position.
 By the way, clicking on Average CTR and Average Position at the top of the page will add respective data to the table below.

 There are plenty of ways you can use this data.
 Maybe you want to see all of your keywords that are ranking on page 2 of Google and beyond, but are getting more than 30 clicks each month.
 Such keywords are working for you, but your competition is doing a much better job, and if you do some optimization work to web pages that target such keywords, you’ll be able to get on Google page 1.
 As a result, this will skyrocket your traffic.

 Note that unlike paid SEO tools, Google Search Console does not give you the option to select the keywords that you want to track.
 Here you’ll find a list of all the keywords and search phrases that your site is displayed for in search.
 It is usually very long and contains a significant amount of non-targeted searches.
 Another option is manually checking the ranking position of each keyword separately with the help of the “Query” filter.
 Just click + NEW above the widget.